 The Lincoln Financial Group companies are committed to protecting your privacy.
 To provide the products and services you expect from a financial services leader, we must collect personal information about you.
 We do not sell your personal information to third parties.
-We share your personal information with third parties as necessary to provide you with the products or services you request and to administer your business with us.
 This Notice describes our current privacy practices.
 While your relationship with us continues, we will update and send our Privacy Practices Notice as required by law.
 Even after that relationship ends, we will continue to protect your personal information.
 You do not need to take any action because of this Notice, but you do have certain rights as described below.